Frequently Asked Questions - Modification Application

-We undertook a Biodiversity Development Assessment Report (BDAR) to assess the likely impacts of the Modified Project on biodiversity due to the modified development footprint of the wind farm and inclusion of the public road upgrades.
+We undertook a Biodiversity Development Assessment Report (BDAR) to assess the likely impacts of the Final Modified Project on biodiversity due to the modified development footprint of the wind farm and public road upgrades.

 Although the development footprints have increased in size compared with the Approved Project, numerous measures such as modifying ancillary infrastructure were employed to avoid significant biodiversity values.
 As a result, compared with the Approved Project, the Modified Project has a:

-- Reduction of 10.71ha of White Box Yellow Box Blakely’s Red Gum Woodland, and
+- Reduction of 12.70ha of White Box Yellow Box Blakely’s Red Gum Woodland, and

 - Reduced impact on habitat for striped legless lizard, superb parrot, and golden sun moth.